Last updated:

 The rateable value is assessed by the Valuation Office Agency which is an agency of HM Revenue and Customs.
 A property's rateable value is an assessment of the annual rent the property would rent for if it were available to let on the open market at a fixed valuation date.

-Visit the Valuation Office Agency website to find out your rateable value or make an appeal.
-Visit the Valuation Office Agency website to find out about multipliers.
+Find out your rateable value or make an appeal on the Valuation Office Agency website

 The Valuation Office Agency regularly reassesses and updates the rateable values of all business properties usually every 5 years.
 This is called a revaluation.
 The most recent revaluation came into effect in England and Wales on 1 April 2023, based on rateable values from 1 April 2021.
 This is done to maintain fairness in the system by redistributing the total amount payable in business rates, reflecting changes in the property market.
 Revaluation does not raise extra revenue overall.